7innovations/FixU-Mobile-Development/README.md

   - Custom reminder times can be set based on user preferences.

 - **Dark Mode Support**
-  - Toggle between light and dark themes using a Material Switch.
+  - Toggle between light and dark themes.
   - User preferences are saved, and the theme is applied automatically when the app restarts.

 - **Bottom Navigation Bar**